A-DW/DareUnzip/README.md

 You will see log messages on the Web Server terminal when the file is downloaded, and on the C2 Server terminal when the payload connects back.

-> **Disclaimer:** This project is for educational purposese only.
+> **Disclaimer:** This project is for educational purposes only.
 It is a simulation designed to demonstrate a common malware delivery and operation pattern.
 Do not use any part of this project for malicious activities.
 The author is not responsible for any misuse of this code.